ibm-watson-data-lab/shopping-list-model-js/README.md

 console.log(listOfGroceriesItems.get(1).title);   // Oranges
 ```

-#### Modifying a Shopping List Item List
+#### Modifying a List of Shopping List Items

-Shopping List Item Lists are [Immutable.js Lists](https://facebook.github.io/immutable-js/docs/#/List) objects.
+Lists of Shopping List Item are [Immutable.js Lists](https://facebook.github.io/immutable-js/docs/#/List) objects.
 Use the `push` method, the `delete` method, or other persistent change List methods to make a modified copy of a Shopping List Item List:

 ```javascript
 const { ShoppingListFactory } = require("ibm-shopping-list-model");